datainpoint/classroom-dbs/markdowns/qa.md

 Kuo, Yao-Jen <yaojenkuo@datainpoint.com> from [DATAINPOINT](https://www.datainpoint.com/)

-### What if I'd like to use <https://lab.datainpoint.com> afterwards?

-Our lab environment uses a whitelist for authentication.
-You can become one of DATAINPOINT's paid subscribers to stay in the whitelist!
-Check <https://datainpoint.substack.com/about> for more details.

 ### When should I use braces `()`, brackets `[]`, and curly braces `{}`?

 - Braces `()`: used for function calls and creating tuples.